berrythewa/clipman-daemon/docs/CLI.md

 2. Some operations may require elevated privileges when using system-wide features
 3. All timestamps are in local time zone
 4. JSON output is available for most commands that return data
 5. The clipboard history is stored in a local database with configurable size limits
+6. Configuration changes require a daemon restart to take effect
+7. The configuration file is extensively documented with comments explaining each option
+8. Invalid configuration files will be detected during validation but won't prevent saving
+9. For a complete list of configuration options and their descriptions, see [CONFIGURATION.md](CONFIGURATION.md)